 What is Vegan Pesto Made Of?

-Pesto is one of those recipes that may feel easier to buy already prepared, but this 6 ingredient vegan version is very kitchen-staple friendly.
+All you need are 6 ingredients to make a batch of homemade vegan pesto.
 It’s perfect to make then freeze big batches of in the summer when basil plants are exploding.
 Here’s what you’ll need:

 3 Tips for the Best Vegan Pesto